Problems

 Frizzy curls

-What it usually means: Usually dryness, rough drying, disrupted curl clumps or not enough hold.
-First thing to try: Apply product while wetter and stop touching while drying.
+What it usually means: Usually a Condition or Hold issue: dryness, rough drying, disrupted curl clumps or not enough support.
+First thing to try: Shape while wetter, then add Hold if curls separate while drying.

 Read guide ->Starter guide